 - The amount of property exempt from levy which is available to pay the taxpayer’s expenses;

-- Any extraordinary circumstances such as special education expenses, a medical catastrophe, or natural disaster; and
+- Any extraordinary circumstances such as special education expenses, a medical catastrophe, or a natural disaster; and

-- Any other factor that the taxpayer claims bears on economic hardship and brings to the attention of the director.
+- Any other factor that the taxpayer claims bear on economic hardship and brings to the attention of the director.

 Why is This Important?